Dual-support smoothed particle hydrodynamics in solid: variational principle and implicit formulation: Variational derivation of dual-support SPH

-The governing equations for SPH solid in Lagrangian description include.
+The governing equations for SPH solid in Lagrangian description include

-where $\bF$ is the deformation gradient, $\bP$ is the first Pio-Kirchhoff stress, $e$ is the internal energy density.
-In the case of pure elastic solid, the continuity equation and the energy equation can be ignored and only the motion equation is required.
+where $\bF$ is the deformation gradient, $\bP$ is the first Piola-Kirchhoff stress, $e$ is the internal energy density.
+In the case of pure elastic solid, the continuity equation and the energy equation can be ignored and only the equation of motion is required.